 My cover was made using my design with Andy Bike sewing and refining it.
-Two inch PVC pipe was used to make a tall frame and ridgepole with he idea being that it is light, strong, cheap, and won’t soak up water.
-I made it steep sided so water would not pool up.
+The frame is made of ripped down 2×4’s and is untreated.
+The cover is made of Sunbrella fabric- spendy, but well worth it for breathability, durability, waterproofness, and sun protection.
+I cannot recommend this cloth highly enough.
+Weight my be the only slight downside.
+I made the cover steep sided so water would not pool up.
+The seams are sealed with silicone.
 Backpack buckles/cinches make it quick to tension the top.
-The colors are goofy, but when you make something on the cheap out of scraps, you just hope for functionality.
+The colors are goofy, but when you make something on the cheap out of scraps, you just hope for functionality and it works.

 Andy Bike and I made some big, long bags for the spars.
 I keep the sails lashed to the spars and just roll them up and slide them in the bags.

-The boat rides on a slightly modified King KB910 trailer which I’m pretty happy with (but good luck finding a used model).
+The boat rides on a slightly modified King KB910 trailer which I’m pretty happy with (good luck finding a used model).